nksz6/nksz6/README.md

 I am currently working on a Landscaping Calculator using the PERN Stack!

-Learning the web framework Angular.
+Next I will build an app using the Angular web framework.